cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-01-18-Week-2-Variables-And-Operators.markdown

 &nbsp;&nbsp;&nbsp;
 ### Entering on coderunner
 Now that you have completed all of the assignment in VSCode, go submit your work via coderunner on Canvas.
 Be sure to `check` your work and return to VSCode as needed if you need to fix anything.
+Don't forget to submit this work on coderunner by the deadline to receive credit for this assignment.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>